AlacrisIO/alacrity/archive/examples.md

   Allow for censorship-resistant side-chains with higher-latency initially blinded blocks.
   Maybe have a separate file for each variant?

-* nft.ala: a Non-Fungible Token in the style of ERC-721, or cryptoscalies, video-game tokens, foo-on-the-blockchain.
+* nft.ala: a Non-Fungible Token in the style of ERC-721 (or ERC-998, ERC-1155), or cryptoscalies,
+  video-game tokens, foo-on-the-blockchain.
   Include atomic swap capability so contracts can be written that atomically sell a NFT for ETH, etc.